dotCMS/core/hotfix_tracking.md

 77. https://github.com/dotCMS/core/issues/19723 : Only 10 parent related contents retrieved when editing a child content

 78. https://github.com/dotCMS/core/issues/20147 : If UrlMap specifies an invalid field, then you can't open the edit content screen

+79. https://github.com/dotCMS/core/issues/19412 : "Permission Individually" on a folder defaults to all permissions of its parent, not just the inheritable ones